 The company’s prices appear to be on the rise, but past lower prices have been offered to attract consumers to the brand to increase visibility.
 Anda Seat is now an esports team sponsor and has a fair amount of exposure, so it may simply be looking to make its brand more profitable now.
 The overwhelming demand for gaming chairs and computers likely has something to do with rising prices as well.

 You can buy the Anda Seat T-Pro 2 from the company’s website or get it through Amazon.
-If you’re looking to buy something now, you can even get it on sale until May 9, which will somewhat help you mitigate the high price tag.
+If you’re looking to buy something now, you can even get it on sale for $425 USD between August 9 and September 15, which will somewhat help you mitigate the high price tag.